juseg/alps/articles/erosion/response-referee1.md

 > elevation bins would easy to do and eventually an enlightening supplement
 > summing up Fig. 5a.

 Thank you for the suggestion.
-Figure 5 was amended with (as Fig. 5b) the distribution of cumulative erosion potential over 100 m elevation bins.
+Figure 5 was amended with the distribution of cumulative erosion potential over 100 m elevation bins.
 The resulting plot shows that most modelled erosion occurs below 2000 m, with the potential erosion volumes between 1000 and 2000 m elevation.